 In her capacity as Regional Envoy, Tessa focuses on regional cooperation towards sustainable governance of natural resources, in light of ever growing resource scarcity due to climate change.
 Tessa established a regional water center of excellence in Jordan, to share best practices of water supply and reuse in agriculture.
 She also works with a consortium led by Berytech on a program to boost entrepreneurs in water and energy efficient food production in MENA, co-financed by USAID, SIDA and GiZ.[ x CLOSE ]

-Elias Ghadban is a socio-economist with an experience in agriculture development projects under forced displacement (MENA and SSA).
+Elias Ghadban is a socio-economist with an extensive experience in designing and implementing agriculture development projects, in particular under forced displacement (MENA and SSA).
 Elias holds a Master of Sciences in Agriculture Engineering from the American University of Beirut (AUB) and a PhD in Development studies from the University of London, School of Oriental and African Studies (SOAS).
 He has been involved in agriculture value chains development through need assessment, priorities identification, rapid response interventions, and evaluation.
-He has also gained a strong theoretical and empirical experience in conflict/tension mitigation and prevention.
+He has also gained a strong theoretical and empirical experience in conflict mitigation and prevention.
 Elias is an expert in tailored policy development for food security,

-Rural economy and sociology, refugees’ agricultural livelihoods, agriculture and climate change, social change development, social capital initiation, and social mobilization are his current field of interest.[ x CLOSE ]
+Rural economy and sociology, refugees’ agricultural livelihoods, agriculture and climate change, social capital initiation, functional food and health, and food security assessment are his current field of interest.[ x CLOSE ]

 Ms. Wafaa El-Dikah Hamzé is an agriculture and rural development specialist.
 She is Senior Adviser for international cooperation and policy development at the Lebanese Ministry of Agriculture.
 She also serves as Delegate of Lebanon to CIHEAM governing board.